-under trial conditions experience relapse and require retreatment within 2 years.^{3 4} This proportion is likely higher under programmatic conditions in high burden regions.
-4-6 According to WHO global estimates, approximately 430 000 previously treated patients returned to their healthcare provider with bacteriologically confirmed or clinically diagnosed relapse in 2015, representing 7% of all TB cases notified.
+Protected by copyright, including for uses related to text and data mining, A under trial conditions experience relapse and require retreatment within 2 years.^{3 4} This proportion is likely higher under programmatic conditions in high burden regions.4-6 According to WHO global estimates, approximately 430 000 previ-I training, ously treated patients returned to their healthcare provider with bacteriologically confirmed or clinically diagnosed relapse in 2015, representing 7% of all TB cases notified.7

-Given the toll relapse takes on individual patients and TB programmes, simple, low-cost predictors of relapse are urgently needed, particularly in resource-limited settings.
-Prior studies have noted that patients having both cavitation and a positive culture at completion of 2 months of therapy are at an increased risk of relapse.
-Based on this evidence, the American Thoracic Society, Centers for Disease Control and Prevention, and Infectious Disease Society of America Clinical Practice tious Disease Society of America Clinical Practice (ATS/CDC/IDS) guidelines recommend extending the continuation phase for an additional 3 months for these patients.
-10 Until 2009, the WHO recommended treatment extension in patients with a positive sputum smear at the end of the second month treatment.^{1 2} More recent editions no longer carry this recommendation, likely due, in large part, to a 2010 systematic review and meta-analysis evaluating smear and/or culture status in predicting outcomes.
-11 This review found both sputum smear microscopy and mycobacterial culture during treatment to have low sensitivity and modest specificity in predicting relapse.11
+Given the toll relapse takes on individual patients and TB programmes, simple, low-cost predictors similar of relapse are urgently needed, particularly in resource-limited settings.
+Prior studies have noted that patients having both cavitation and a posi-tive culture at completion of 2 months of therapy are at an increased risk of relapse.^{8 9} Based on this evidence, the American Thoracic Society, Centers for Disease Control and Prevention, and Infec-tious Disease Society of America Clinical Practice tious Disease Society of America Clinical Practice (ATS/CDC/IDS) guidelines recommend extending the continuation phase for an additional 3 months for these patients.10 Until 2009, the WHO recommended treatment extension in patients with a positive sputum smear at the end of the second month treatment.12 More recent editions no longer carry this recommendation, likely due, in large part, to a 2010 systematic review and meta-analysis evaluating smear and/or culture status in predicting outcomes.11 This review found both sputum smear and microscopy and mycobacterial culture during treatment to have low sensitivity and modest specificity in predicting relapse.11

-Since 2009, several high-quality randomised controlled trials (RCTs) have been published that evaluate the WHO standard regimen and report standardised outcomes, including relapse.
-12-19 Individual patient data from three of these studies 12-14 were published on the Critical Path TB Clinical Trial Data-Sharing Platform, 20 providing an opportunity for a meta-analysis of individual patient data from phase III trials in which at least one group received the WHO standard regimen.
+Since 2009, several high-quality randomised controlled trials (RCTs) have been published that evaluate the WHO standard regimen and report standardised outcomes, including relapse.12-19 Individual patient data from three of these studies12-14 were published on the Critical Path TB Clinical Trial Data-Sharing Platform,20 providing an opportunity for a meta-analysis of individual patient data from phase III trials in which at least one group received the WHO standard regimen.
 The primary purpose of our study was to determine clinical and microbiological factors associated with relapse in patients treated with the WHO standard regimen.
 Our secondary aim was to evaluate the accuracy of each factor at predicting an outcome of relapse.